crate/crate/CONTRIBUTING.rst

 Pull requests
 -------------

-Before we can accept any pull requests to Crate Data we need you to agree to our CLA_.
+Before we can accept any pull requests to Crate we need you to agree to our CLA_.
 Once that is done, we suggest to continue as follows:

 - Add an issue on Github and let us know that you're working on something.